UWNetworksLab/uProxy-lib/README.md

 This currently consists of:

- * `arraybuffers`: A few handy utilties, e.g. converting ArrayBuffers to strings.
+ * `tools`: tools to help write other Gruntfiles (taskmanager and common grunt rules compiled as JS).
- * `coreproviders`: experiments with freedom core providers, e.g. wrapper for peerconnection
+ * `src/arraybuffers`: A few handy utilties, e.g. converting ArrayBuffers to strings.
- * `handler`: event queue handling tool that is useful for async buffer management, e.g. in networking.
+ * `src/coreproviders`: experiments with freedom core providers, e.g. wrapper for peerconnection
- * `freedom-declarations`: typescript declarations for freedom, its core-providers, and main APIs
+ * `src/handler`: event queue handling tool that is useful for async buffer management, e.g. in networking.
- * `logger`: handy freedom module logging library
+ * `src/freedom-declarations`: typescript declarations for freedom, its core-providers, and main APIs
- * `peerconnection`: utility wrapper for WebRtc Peer Connection interface for data channels
+ * `src/logger`: handy freedom module logging library
- * `samples`: sample test applications (webpages, chrome apps, etc) for the various libraries.
+ * `src/peerconnection`: utility wrapper for WebRtc Peer Connection interface for data channels
- * `taskmanager`: Smart grunt task management that avoid re-building the same components multiple times.
+ * `src/taskmanager`: Smart grunt task management that avoid re-building the same components multiple times.
 This assumes that if a component was build once, then it never has to be build again in a single build run.
    * Note: We include the compiled `taskmanager.js`, which has source `src/taskmanager/taskmanager.ts`, so that the Gruntfile can use it.
 There is a special rule to rebuild this version of taskmanager.
 Got to love circular dependencies right?
- * `third_party`: Some third party TypeScript interfaces (jasmine) for testing, including our version of an (stricter) typescript promise interface.
+ * `third_party`: Some third party code we use.
+Mostly TypeScript declarations (e.g. jasmine, WebCrypto, WebRtc, Angular, etc), and some some utility code for providing a common interface to new APIs we use (e.g. the WebRtc adaptor).